alphagov/govuk-design-system/src/styles/colour/index.md

 ## GOV.UK web palette

-If you need to add other colours, and your product or service is within the GOV.UK proposition, use the GOV.UK web palette and its brand colours.
+The GOV.UK web palette follows the [GOV.UK brand guidelines](https://www.gov.uk/government/publications/govuk-brand-guidelines).
+Use these colours for supporting elements in your service like illustrations, or in custom components where appropriate.

+The web palette includes:

+- primary colours
+- tints: lighter variants of each colour
+- shades: darker variants of each colour

+### Add colours using using `govuk-colour`

+Reference primary colours from the palette directly using the `govuk-colour` function.

+For example: `color: govuk-colour("blue")`

+Reference tints and shades using the `$variant` option.

+For example: `govuk-colour(‘red’, $variant: ‘tint-25’)` or `govuk-colour(‘green’, $variant: ‘shade-50’)`

+Most colours include these variants:

+- tints at 25%, 50%, 80% and 95%
+- shades at 25% and 50%

+Black, white and brown have fewer tints and shades.

-Use the [\_colours-palette.scss](https://github.com/alphagov/govuk-frontend/blob/main/packages/govuk-frontend/src/govuk/settings/_colours-palette.scss) file to find the values for colours along with their tints and shades.
+See [\_colours-palette.scss](https://github.com/alphagov/govuk-frontend/blob/main/packages/govuk-frontend/src/govuk/settings/_colours-palette.scss) for colour values and their tints and shades.

-The [GOV.UK brand guidelines](https://www.gov.uk/government/publications/govuk-brand-guidelines) shows the full list of colours and swatches.

-### Add colours with the `govuk-colour` function
+### When to use the GOV.UK web palette

-In [January 2026], we changed the purpose of the `govuk-colour` function for use with the GOV.UK web palette.
+In [February 2026], we changed the purpose of the `govuk-colour` function for use with the GOV.UK web palette.
 Previously, the function used a more generalised set of common colours.

 If you already use the `govuk-colour` function, the GOV.UK web palette colours will now apply automatically.